jaicabello/PokedexReactNative/README.md

 # PokedexReactNative

-Personal project to apply all the learning that I have acquired over time
+Personal project to apply all the knowledge that I have acquired over time